10 Reasons Why, Though Awful, the Idea of Hell is Not Absurd

 Though horrible crimes like mass shootings and child abductions often grab the headlines, all of us understand, or at least are able to recognize that every law matters, even the ones that seem trivial or mundane.
 Stealing copyrighted material hurts content creators.
 FDA violations can imperil a child's health.
 Driving too fast can lead to a deadly accident.
 'Little white lies' in a legal setting, instances of what we deem harmless perjury, can ruin an individual or a whole company (thus impacting every employee and his or her family)!

 Sure, lawmakers can pass frivolous laws.
-But most rules and regulations and statutes were enacted for a very good reason; to address some real concern; to offering some real protection or safeguard.
+But most rules and regulations and statutes were enacted for a very good reason; to address some real concern; to offer some real protection or safeguard.
 Therefore, most of us believe there should be consequences for violating the law... any law, 'big' or 'small'.

 And so, if we move from man's moral order to God's moral order, then it's not unreasonable to believe God also cares about every violation of goodness and truth; about every distortion of his life-giving design for our world.
 And if hell is the divine Judge's sentence, then hell addresses every wrong deed, every wrong word, every wrong attitude, every failure to act of which a person is guilty.
 Remember, nothing is hidden from God's eyes.
 His record keeping is perfect.
 Today, you may be most aware of your current struggles, and possibly those past regrets you cannot seem to shake.
 But God is aware of everything.
 Thus, it should not be surprising that your record of wrongs is far longer than you imagine.